nenasedk/JUPITER_VTKFileConversion/README.md

 ## Changelog
 v1.1
-Added filtering of vertices and cells to remove overlapping regions (not working properly) Refactored code to be more modular (ie SphereToCart was added) and remove duplicate code Improved scriptability by adding extra user facing functions, with a template python script
+- Added filtering of vertices and cells to remove overlapping regions (not working properly)
+- Refactored code to be more modular (ie SphereToCart was added) and remove duplicate code
+- Improved scriptability by adding extra user facing functions, with a template python script

 v1.2
-Changed calculation of vertex indices - count points in plane rather than multiplying axes Lots of minor +-1 changes to ensure index/coordinate computations are done correctly
+- Changed calculation of vertex indices - count points in plane rather than multiplying axes
+- Lots of minor +-1 changes to ensure index/coordinate computations are done correctly

+v1.3.0
+- Completely changed index calculation
+  - documented in ComputeIndices() and ComputeCell()
+  - individually count distinct axes, should deal with edge cases
+- Added functions to check cell skipping, initialisation
+- Separated Filtered and Unfiltered counting
+- So far untested, likely off by one errors, but overall computation should be closer than prev versions.